grandadmiral-thrawn/metQC/_posts/2015-02-08-Dates-and-Times-missing-from-Portal.markdown

 date: 2015-02-08T16:11:30-08:00
 ---

+I was tasked to find when there are gaps in the data streams which come into Portal.
+This data is received by the Portal via the telemetry.
+Adam showed me how the telemetry may glitch and store on the limited local cache.
+It is my understanding that if the local cache runs out or does not get transfered up appropriately, this data may be lost.
+However, we also have it as back ups in dat files, so we can salvage it when we know of this.
+In the future, given the opportunity, I will run a full check on all the .dat files against all the Portal to find these gaps.

 The following is a list of times when there are gaps in the data streams displayed on the Portal, by logger.
 When dates are displayed but with round-off-error, this is also discussed.
+I found these gaps via just simply analyzing all the data with my eyes and a little scripting.

 ## Missing Times